Switchboard Objects

 auto createResult = Switchboard::createEngine(engineConfig);

-Switchboard Objects have attributes called Values that can be either read-only or read-write.
-You can retrieve or modify these values using the provided API methods.
+Switchboard Objects have attributes called Properties that can be either read-only or read-write.
+You can retrieve or modify these properties using the provided API methods.

 auto volume = Switchboard::getValue("gainNode", "gain");